What are the inodes and how to reduce their use

 Where do I see the use of inodes?

-If you use cPanel, it is very easy, and you have it in the statistics.
+If you use cPanel, it is straightforward, and you have it in the statistics.

 2s23V4I.png

-In the previous example, everything is correct, controlled, but it is very common to have a lot of available disk space and, nevertheless, have reached the limit of inodes and have problems with your web (s).
+In the previous example, everything is correct and controlled, but it is widespread to have a lot of available disk space and, nevertheless, have reached the limit of inodes and have problems with your web (s).

 Why does the inode limit affect WordPress performance?

-When you reach the ( hard ) limit of inodes, neither you nor any application (WordPress) can create files, either temporary, and your website will be severely affected by performance problems.
+When you reach the (Hard) limit of inodes, neither you nor any application (WordPress) can temporarily create files, and the website will be severely affected by performance problems.

-You cannot create temporary files, nor update the cache, nothing.
+You cannot create temporary files or update the cache, nothing.
 If your mobile phone has ever run out of space, you know what I'm talking about.

-Everything slows down to unbearable extremes, leaving your site virtually unusable, and occasionally showing connection errors and all kinds.
+Everything slows to unbearable extremes, leaving your site virtually unusable and occasionally showing connection errors.

 How do I reduce the use of inodes?

-Well, at this point, I think you already know that you must reduce the number of files or folders, no matter what they weigh.
+Well, at this point, you already know that you must reduce the number of files or folders, regardless of their Weight.

 And there are some pretty simple good practices that you can do to reduce the use of inodes.

-In addition to that, it is a security risk to have inactive plugins and themes, usually unattended for updates.
+In addition, it is a security risk to have inactive plugins and themes, which are usually unattended for updates.

-No matter if you are going to use them from time to time, delete them and you will install them when you need them.
+Whether you use them occasionally or not, delete them, and you will install them when needed.

 Empty the caches